Git Manager: Remotes and Sync

 Pull first to catch up, push when your local branch is ready

-The normal sync loop is pull, review, then push.
-Pull brings the latest remote commits into your local branch and may begin a merge, so Git Manager checks whether the working tree is safe before it starts.
-Push sends the commits you already made locally once your branch is ahead of the remote and your working tree is in a shareable state.
+Pull and Push are not symmetric decoration.
+Pull is the catch-up button: it brings the latest remote commits into your local branch and can start a merge, so Git Manager checks whether the working tree is safe before it begins.
+Push is the publish button: it sends the commits you already made locally once the branch is truly ahead and the working tree is in a shareable state.
+The ahead and behind counts explain why one of those buttons matters right now.

 Sync changes the history view you are reading